tomcritchlow/tomcritchlow.github.io/_posts/2015-09-03-nycblogclub.md

 Of course, none of that helps if no one reads your post...

-##How to get your blog post read by the people that matter by leveraging strong connections
+##How to get your blog post read by the people that matter

 Here's my best trick for writing blog posts.
 It's simple: write a blog post, think about who cares about that topic, email it to them asking for their thoughts.